 We know that many schools have been active in creating asthma-friendly learning environments prior to the COVID-19 pandemic and are looking for new ways as schools open.
 Your school could be recognized for these efforts!

-Many steps to make schools safe during the COVID-19 pandemic may contribute toward qualifying for an asthma-friendly school recognition.
+Many steps to make schools safe during the COVID-19 pandemic may contribute toward qualifying for asthma-friendly school recognition.

 Being recognized as an asthma-friendly school shows staff and other schools across Vermont that asthma-friendly policies and practices are a priority in your school or school district.
 It also shows students, parents and guardians that health is taken seriously and valued, regardless of whether their children have asthma or not.